Course title Advanced GCE in Chemistry

 Exam board AQA

-Subject specific entry criteria Grade 7 in GCSE Chemistry or Combined Science and a Grade 7 in GCSE Mathematics.
-In addition, due to the content of the new GCSE specifications, we recommend that students have taken separate sciences at GCSE.
+Subject specific entry criteria Grade 7 in GCSE Chemistry or Combined Science and a minimum Grade 7 in GCSE Mathematics.

 At A Level, the specification develops the concepts of Physical Chemistry, Inorganic Chemistry and Organic Chemistry.